 How can I protect myself and my family?

 If elevated lead in drinking water is suspected or has been measured in your water supply, you should reduce your exposure to the lead.
-If you are concerned about your child’s or your own current or past exposures to lead, you should discuss your concerns with your health care provider.
+If you are concerned about exposure to lead, you should discuss your concerns with a health care provider.

 Identify the problem

 Generally, the water supplier is responsible for the service line up to the water meter or valve at the property line.
 Your water supplier will have information on water quality in their distribution system.
 You will have to get your water tested for lead by a laboratory to find out what the water quality is from your tap.
-Lead levels can change during the day, and a sample taken first thing in the morning before using water will generally show any problems.
+Lead levels can change during the day.
+A sample taken first thing in the morning before using water will generally show any problems.

 If your home was built before 1989, your plumbing may be at higher risk of containing lead.
-A plumber can help identify if your home has leaded plumbing parts, and if the part of the service line on your property is made of lead.
+A plumber can help identify if your home has leaded plumbing parts.
+They will make recommendations if part of the service line on your property is made of lead.

 Take action